francescorivola/fire-and-forgetter/README.md

 ## The Problem

-In NodeJs applications performing fire and forget operations it comes up the need a way to wait until all those operations complete in order to perform a graceful application shutdown.
+In NodeJs applications performing fire and forget operations we need a way to wait until all those operations complete in order to perform a graceful application shutdown.

-Also, fire and forget operations must be always followed by a catch in order to avoid `'unhandledRejection'`.
+Also, fire and forget operations must have proper error handling in order to avoid `'unhandledRejection'`.

 ### Example with Express
 ```js